Mr. Robby Burns - Band / General Music

 As a freelance percussionist, Mr. Burns is comfortable with all styles, specifically including orchestral, musical theater, opera, chamber, rock and jazz.
 He has performed with the Signature Theatre, Studio Theatre, Opera Camerata of Washington, D.C. and the Baltimore Symphony Orchestra under such conductors as Marin Aslop and Lorin Maazel.
 He has also worked with a variety of local music projects including rock cello quartet, Primitivity, and nine-piece funk band, The Superland Stage Band.

 Mr. Burns has presented sessions at conferences for music educators all over the country on the subject of productivity apps, Apple products, and their connection to productivity and creativity in the music classroom.
 His first book, Digital Organization Tips for Music Teachers, was published by Oxford University Press in September of 2016.
 He actively writes on the subjects of music, education, and technology on his blog.
-He also produces two podcasts about technology in education, Robby Burns + Friends, and The Class Nerd.
+He also produces two podcasts about technology in education, Music Ed Tech Talk, and The Class Nerd.

 Mr. Burns holds a Bachelor of Music Education and Masters of Music from the University of Maryland, College Park, where he studied orchestral percussion with Tony Ames (NSO) and timpani with John Tafoya and Benjamin Ramierez (both former NSO).
 He has also benefited from the instruction of Steve Fidyk (Army Blues Band) and Janis Potter (solo marimba artist).
 During his time at UMCP he also devoted attention towards orchestration, conducting, and jazz arranging.